Algebra IV Euclidean spaces

 Duality.

 Definition of dual and bidual.
 Orthogonal of a subspace (in the sense of duality), dual basis, antehedral basis.
-Correspondence hyperplanes/linear forms, duality between parametric and cartesian description of a subspace.
+Correspondence between hyperplanes and linear forms, duality between parametric and Cartesian description of a subspace.
 Adjoint of an endomorphism.
-Matrix writing, link with the transpose.
+Matrix writing, link with transpose.

 Matrix of a bilinear form.
-Bilinear form as linear applications between the space and its dual.
-Kernel and rank of a bilinear form.
+Bilinear form as linear application between space and its dual.
+Core and rank of a bilinear form.
 Isotropic vectors.
 Quadratic form.
 Existence of orthogonal bases.
-Gaussian reduction algorithm.
+Gauss reduction algorithm.
 Sylvester's inertia theory, signature of a quadratic form.
 Classification of real quadratic forms.

 Hermitian sesquilinear forms and Hermitian spaces.

-Review of the notions seen in the real case: definition, matrix, Hermitian quadratic form, signature and Sylvester inertia theorem in this framework.
+Review of concepts seen in the real case: definition, matrix, Hermitian quadratic form, signature and Sylvester's inertia theorem in this framework.
 Hermitian spaces, definitions, similarities and differences with Euclidean spaces, unitary group, self-adjoint endomorphisms.
 Notion of complexification and real forms.

 Normal endomorphisms:

-reduction, with applications to symmetric, antisymmetric, orthogonal, unitary, self-adjoint matrices.
+reduction, with applications to symmetric, antisymmetric, orthogonal, unitary and self-adjoint matrices.

 Read more